marouni/marouni.github.io/_posts/2014-04-27-hive-indexes.markdown

 # Apache Hive Indexes

 [Apache Hive](http://hive.apache.org/) provides a data warehousing layer on top of Hadoop.
 Hive uses Hadoop's MapReduce as its query engine to execute complex SQL-like queries over data in Hadoop's file system (HDFS).
-Hive was developed at Facebook to deal with the ever increasing volumes of data in their data warehouses.
+Hive was developed at Facebook to deal with the ever increasing volume of data in their data warehouses.
 It's still in use at Facebook as the recently published [blog post](https://code.facebook.com/posts/229861827208629/scaling-the-facebook-data-warehouse-to-300-pb/) speaks of numerous innovations in Hive's ecosystem to scale to 600TB of daily data rate.

 Hive's query language HiveQL supports a large subset of the ANSI-SQL standard, both in the [Data Definition Language](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL) and the [Data Manipulation Language](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DML).
 Among the DDL supported features is the ability to create indexes on tables using the standard SQL _'CREATE INDEX ...'_ statement.
 Before diving into the details of Hive indexes it's worth mentioning what happens under the covers when we execute a Hive query.
 In fact Hive is just an abstraction layer on top of MapReduce to support SQL queries on HDFS files.
 We create Hive tables with schemas that map directly to files in HDFS, then we execute SQL queries on these tables (files).
-SQL queries are processed by Hive's query engine and a series of MapReduce jobs is executed on the tables (files) and output is stored in new tables (files).
+SQL queries are processed by Hive's query engine and a series of MapReduce jobs are executed on the tables (files) and output is stored in new tables (files) or dumped to the screen.
 The fact that Hive relies on MapReduce jobs to execute queries means that a query is divided into a series of Map and Reduce tasks.
 Map tasks will read data from tables (files) and do some processing if necessary then output from these tasks is shuffled to the reduce tasks (if necessary also) that process it and write back to HDFS.
 As I mentioned earlier Hive tables are just schemas over HDFS files, these files are managed by HDFS that will divide them into blocks.
-Blocks in HDFS are the standard working units for MapReduce jobs, so a single mapper will process a single block (from a list of blocks that make up a file/table) and the more blocks we have the more mappers we need to process them.
+Blocks in HDFS are the standard working units for MapReduce jobs, so a single mapper will, by defualt, process a single block (from a list of blocks that make up a file/table) and the more blocks we have the more mappers we need to process them.
-One way to reduce processing time is to process less blocks for a give file/table, here's where Hive Indexes come into play.
+One way to reduce processing time is to process less blocks for a given file/table, here's where Hive Indexes come into play.
 Hive will index a column in a table by creating a second table with mappings between column values and HDFS blocks, so to execute a query on the indexed column of the table we process fewer blocks thanks to the index that told our mappers which blocks have the column value we're interested in.
 The details and benefits of Hive indexes will become clearer in the next sections.
-Indexes in Hive are supported as of version 0.7, any recent Hadoop distribution (HortonWorks, Cloudera, ...) or Hadoop Vanilla will have a recent version of Hive.
+Indexes in Hive are supported as of version 0.7, any recent Hadoop distribution (HortonWorks, Cloudera, ...) has a recent version of Hive that supports indexes.

 ## HDFS setup
-For the demostration we'll use a file with 2 integer fields (sequence from 1 to 1000000, random integer between 1 and 32000) with 1000000 entries.
+For this demostration we'll use a file with 2 integer fields (a sequence from 1 to 1000000, random integer between 1 and 32000) with 1000000 entries.
 Here's a sample of this file :

 ```bash
 [root@sandbox]$ head input